 A cover page is not required for the application.
 However, it is recommended to include a cover page, which will provide a more professional appearance for your application.
-If choosing to include a cover page, it is suggested that the cover page include the full name of the RFGA to which you are applying, the full name and address of the applicant hospital, and the name, e-mail address, and telephone number of a point of contact for the application.
-(Adding a picture of your hospital would enhance the cover page even more!)
+If choosing to include a cover page, include the full name of the RFGA to which you are applying, the full name and address of the applicant organization, and the name, e-mail address, and telephone number of a point of contact for the application.
+(Adding a picture of the applicant organization facility would enhance the cover page even more!)